bitnami/containers/TESTING.md

 ### Runtime parameters

-As of now, and linking with the scope definition we saw previously, the `runtime_parameters` field is only used to "stop" a container initialization logic after its `postunpack` has been executed.
+As of now, and linking with the scope definition we saw previously, the `runtime_parameters` field is only used to "stop" a container's initialization logic after its `postunpack` has been executed.
 The `runtime_parameters` value is a base64 encoded string going by `command: ["tail", "-f", "/dev/null"]` and is the same for every VIB pipeline defined in `bitnami/containers`.

 ## Generic acceptance criteria